ionic-team/ionic-docs/src/pages/vue/quickstart.md

 Vue 3 offers a new `defineComponent` function when creating components for improved tooling support, and we are going to use that here.
 We first define the name of the component, and then we supply the components that we will use in our template.

-There are several arguments you can supply here such as `methods`, `setup` code and more.
-We will explore some of these later.
+There are several arguments you can supply here such as `methods`, `setup` and more.
+This is explained as part of Vue's [Composition API Documentation](https://v3.vuejs.org/guide/composition-api-introduction.html#why-composition-api).

 ## Initializing the router